When Should Someone Go To Counseling And What To Expect

 Biological Causes of Psychological Disorders

 Mental health symptoms are characteristics of psychological disorders.
 These are caused by and result in physical, emotional, cognitive, and social issues.
 Many psychological conditions have genetic factors in which they are passed down from one generation to another.
-Examples of these are Schizophrenia, Bipolar Disorder, Anxiety Disorders, Phobias, Depression, and addiction.
+Examples of these are Schizophrenia, Bipolar Disorder, Anxiety Disorders, Phobias, and Depression.
 If you know you have one of these diagnoses and know your family history, most likely you can think of family member(s) who has/had it too.
 Having a relative who has your mental health condition may be good if they are or have taken steps to progress in their treatment.
 The professional methods that helped the anxious or depressed family members may help you reduce your symptoms.
 Psychological disorders can be result of an imbalance of brain chemistry.
 This can cause anxiety, depressed mood, anger, mood swings, hallucinations/delusions, and paranoia.
 Large amounts or depleted chemicals in the brain that create these symptoms are serotonin, dopamine, and endorphins.
-(Alcohol and illicit drugs have this similar effect on the brain).
 Psychiatric medications prescribed by physicians, psychiatrists, and APRNs take the role to replace or balance natural body chemicals and reduce symptoms.
 A relative that may have chronic mental health symptoms does not mean another family member will have it.
 If a person knows their family's history of mental illness, they can take precautions to reduce a mental health condition.
 These precautions include early recognition of symptoms, medication management, and/or following recommended counseling.

 Like your biological factors can affect you emotionally, the stress of prolonged psychological symptoms and conditions can cause bodily ailments.
 Anxiety can cause headaches, migraines, stomach aches and ulcers, and muscle pain.
 Depression contributes to lower immunity to medical problems, self bodily harm, injuries, and suicide/death.